Frequently Asked Questions

 How Do I Stay Enrolled?

-Students must receive a grade of B or higher in each course and maintain their UF GPA of at least a 3.0.
+Students must receive a grade of B or higher in each course and maintain a GPA of at least a 3.0.
 Students are also responsible for leaving space on their degree audit for graduate-level classes.
 If at any point, you feel stressed or overwhelmed, please reach out to the CJC combination degree advisor.

 What Financial Considerations Are There?